 Critical Thinking

-Bad arguments lead to bad conclusions so it's not a bad thing to have some discernment ...
+Bad arguments lead to bad conclusions, so it's not a bad thing to exercise some discernment.

 You can look past the rhetoric and into the substance.
-You can carefully analyse what you are presented with a bit of effort.
+You can carefully analyse what is presented to you, with a bit of effort.
 Critical thinking does not mean that you need to be a radical sceptic.
-Really radical scepticism precludes learning and wisdom as you never believe anything and doubt everything – even those things that are obvious or reasonable.
+Radical scepticism precludes learning and wisdom, as it never allows one to believe anything and always doubts everything – even some things that are obvious or reasonable.

-So, in your effort to take what you have been taught and refine it in the crucible of wisdom:
+So, refine what you have been taught in the crucible of wisdom:

 Be tolerant.